Aiden-Chostner/Pico2DVI/README.md

 # Pico2DVI
 ![alt text](images/cover.jpg)
 You can watch the video here!
+# WIP

 ## Story
 A couple of months ago, I began exploring circuit design, and I liked the idea of creating my own custom graphics card.
 After some back and forth of choosing requirements for the GPU, I settled on using a Raspberry Pi Pico as the main processor.
 It already had graphics libraries made for it, which would make adding HDMI support simple.
-I saw [PicoDVI by Luke Wren](https://google.com), but I wanted to add more RAM and some extra capabilities.
-I added 32MB of VRAM, which is about 250 times smaller and 36 million times slower than the memory on a modern GPU.
+I saw [PicoDVI by Luke Wren](https://github.com/Wren6991/PicoDVI), but I wanted to add more RAM and some extra capabilities.
+I added 32MB of VRAM, which is about 250 times less and 36 million times slower than the memory on a modern GPU.
 (As you can probably tell, I was not going for speed.)
 The Pico also has Wi-Fi and extra general-purpose pins.
 That means the card can take in user inputs like a keyboard and output data in ways other than just a screen.
 It can also get data from the Internet.
 For example, it could fetch information about the stock market.
 I prioritized the card being versatile instead of fast, allowing someone to do almost anything with it.

 ## Specs
 * RP2350 Core